fedehsq/mib-api-gateway/README.md

 **IMPORTANT:** the Docker image uses the only the production requirements.
 ### Run tests

-To run all the tests, execute the following command:
+To run all the tests, once downloaded, execute the following command:

+run all microservices in their folder:

+`virtualenv -p python3 venv`

+`source venv/bin/activate`

+`pip install -r requirements.dev.txt`

+`export FLASK_ENV=development`

+`bash run.sh`

+then in this folder:

 `python -m pytest`